Skip to main content

 Practical Ozone Scaling Index (POSI)

-To monitor and control scaling when using ozone treatment the POSI index was developed by Pryor and Fischer in 1993.
+To monitor and control scaling in cooling towers when using ozone treatment, the POSI index was developed by Pryor and Fischer in 1993.
 It gives the maximum operation conductivity for the cooling tower to avoid scaling and it takes the reduced amount of dissolved calcium (by using ozonation) into account.
 The index is explained in the formula below:

 Reliable Suppliers of Ozone Generating equipment for Water Treatment Applications: